leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

 - oversubscription: sold capacity exceeds actual capacity
 - resource pooling: CPU and memory shared among users
 - hypervisor types
-  - type 1 hypervisor: hypervisor runs directly on top of the hardware, then guest operating systems on top of that
+  - type 1 hypervisor: hypervisor runs directly on top of the hardware, then guest operating systems on top of that.
+Examples include VMWare ESXi, KVM, Microsoft Hyper-V
   - type 2 hypervisor: physical machine actually runs an operating system of its own, and the hypervisor runs as a program on top of that operating system. examples include VirtualBox and Parallels
 - virtualization security
   - virtual machine isolation is critical